dimitri-nicolo/calico/getting-started/kubernetes/docker-enterprise.md

 **Docker requirements**

-- A compatible [Docker Enterprise](https://docs.docker.com/ee/){:target="_blank"} installation on Linux.
-See [Install UCP for Production](https://docs.docker.com/ee/ucp/admin/install/){:target="_blank"}.
-For a test environment, a minimum of 3 nodes is required.
-For a production environment, additional nodes should be deployed.
+- Docker EE 3.1 with UCP 3.3.1 install with:

+   - A minimum of three nodes for non-production deployments
-  - During the installation of UCP, you must set the flag `--unmanaged-cni` so UCP does not install the default Calico networking plugin.
+   - CNI flag set to unmanaged, `--unmanaged-cni` so UCP does not install the default Calico networking plugin

-- See [Docker Reference Architecture: Docker EE Best Practices and Design Considerations](https://docs.mirantis.com/docker-enterprise/v3.0/dockeree-ref-arch/deploy-manage/best-practices-design.html){:target="_blank"} for details.
+   For help, see {% include open-new-window.html text='Docker Enterprise' url='https://docs.docker.com/ee/' %} and {% include open-new-window.html text='Docker EE Best Practices and Design Considerations' url='https://docs.mirantis.com/docker-enterprise/v3.0/dockeree-ref-arch/deploy-manage/best-practices-design.html' %}

+- Install UCP control plane to access the cluster using {% include open-new-window.html text='Docker Universal Control Plane CLI-Based Access' url='https://docs.docker.com/ee/ucp/user-access/cli/' %}.
+After installing the control plane, enable the option "Allow all authenticated users, including service accounts, to schedule on all nodes, including UCP managers and DTR nodes."

 **{{site.prodname}} requirements**

-- Your Docker Enterprise cluster meets the {{site.prodname}} [system requirements]({{site.baseurl}}/getting-started/kubernetes/requirements).
+- Your Docker Enterprise cluster meets the [{{site.prodname}} system requirements]({{site.baseurl}}/getting-started/kubernetes/requirements)

 - If using a private registry, familiarize yourself with this guide on [using a private registry]({{site.baseurl}}/getting-started/private-registry).

 - [Credentials for the Tigera private registry and a license key]({{site.baseurl}}/getting-started/calico-enterprise)

-- Install the UCP client bundle for accessing the cluster.
-See [Docker Universal Control Plane CLI-Based Access](https://docs.docker.com/ee/ucp/user-access/cli/){:target="_blank"}.

-- After installing the "Universal Control Plane (UCP)", enable the option "Allow all authenticated users, including service accounts, to schedule on all nodes, including UCP managers and DTR nodes."

 - Install `kubectl` CLI tool.
-See [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/){:target="_blank"}.
+See {% include open-new-window.html text='Install kubectl' url='https://kubernetes.io/docs/tasks/tools/install-kubectl/' %}

 ### How to